programmfabrik/fylr-install/README.md

 * [fylr.exe](windows/README.md): Run fylr.exe on Windows

+## Contact us

+For Issues and questions please write to support@programmfabrik.de

 ## Recommended hardware

 4 cores and 16 GB RAM.
 For more than 100k assets, 32 GB RAM. (requirements depend heavily on data model and usage)